2022 Iowa Catholic Conference

 - Reinstatement of the death penalty

-- Legislation that would restrict the state’s ability to regulate weapons
+- A state constitutional amendment proposal that would restrict the state’s ability to regulate weapons

 - Authorizing state and local police to conduct additional enforcement of federal immigration laws